Ft. Myers Metro-McGregor Kiwanis

 (814) 573-1251 Club President

-Here is a recap of the online meeting from this past Tuesday.
+Here is a recap of the online meeting from this past Tuesday and announcements:

-We understand our work as Kiwanians is valuable to our community and we will take extra proactive measures to ensure the safety of everyone yet help meet the needs of our community.
-Play it smart, stay informed, shelter at home, promote peace over panic and keep washing your hands.
-If you need something please call on each other.
+Our work as Kiwanians is valuable to our community and we will take extra proactive measures to ensure the safety of everyone yet help meet the needs of our community.
+As our county and state begin the transition to reopen in phases please continue to monitor and use good judgement when leaving your home.

 For those that want to join the online meetings: